-Published Admission Number (PAN)
+2. Published Admission Number (PAN)

-Each school has a published admission number (PAN)1 for entry to Year R. The school will admit this number of children if there are sufficient applications.
+Each school has a published admission number (PAN) for entry to Year R. The school will admit this number of children if there are sufficient applications.
 Where there are fewer applications than the published admission number, places will be offered to all applicants.

-The PAN for Westfields Infant School for 2024-2025 is 90
+The PAN for Westfields Infant School for 2026-2027 is 90.

-Admissions Process
+3. Admissions Process

-The County Council will consider first all those applications received by the published deadline of midnight on 15 January 2024.
-Notifications to parents offering a primary or infant school place will be sent by the County Council on 16 April 2024.
+The County Council will consider first all those applications received by the published deadline of midnight on 15 January 2026.
+Notifications to parents offering a primary or infant school place will be sent by the County Council on 16 April 2026.

-Applications made after the deadline will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside on-time applications.
+Applications made after the deadline will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside ontime applications.

 For the normal admission round, all on time preferences will be considered simultaneously and ranked in accordance with the admission criteria.
-If more than one school can offer a place, the parent's highest stated available preference will be allocated.

-Pupils with an Education, Health and Care Plan
+4. Pupils with an Education, Health and Care Plan

-Any child with an Education, Health and Care Plan naming Westfields Infant School will be admitted.
+Any child with an EHCP naming Westfields Infant School will be admitted.
 Where possible such children will be admitted within the PAN.

-Oversubscription criteria
+5. Oversubscription criteria

-When Westfields Infant School is oversubscribed, after the admission of pupils with an Education, Health and Care plan naming the school, priority for admission will be given to children in the following order:
+When Westfields Infant School is oversubscribed, after the admission of pupils with an Education, Health and Care Plan naming the school, priority for admission will be given to children in the following order: